charissehung/charissehung.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Charisse Hung and I'm a second year studying applied math and statistics at UCLA.
-On this blog you'll see what cool things I've been making for my Python and Applications course.
+I'm Charisse Hung and I'm a third year studying applied math and statistics at UCLA.
+On this blog you'll see what cool things I made for my Python and Applications course in Spring of 2020.

 ### Contact me